CytronTechnologies/RisingHF-gateway/README.md

         $ sudo apt-get upgrade
         $ sudo apt-get install git

-- Create new user for TTN and add it to sudoers

-        $ sudo adduser ttn
-        $ sudo adduser ttn sudo

-- To prevent the system asking root password regularly, add TTN user in sudoers file

-        $ sudo visudo

-Add the line `ttn ALL=(ALL) NOPASSWD: ALL`

-:warning: Beware this allows a connected console with the ttn user to issue any commands on your system, without any password control.
-This step is completely optional and remains your decision.

-- Logout and login as `ttn` and remove the default `pi` user

-        $ sudo userdel -rf pi
+- **Optional, you can follow this step if you wish to use WiFi instead of Ethernet**

-- Configure the wifi credentials (check [here for additional details](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))
+  Configure the wifi credentials (check [here for additional details](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))

         $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf